 - Short and animated films (up to 30 minutes)

-All films should have been completed after 1 January 2017.
-English subtitles are required for all films with dialogue, unless English is the language of the film.
+All films should have been completed after January 1, 2019.
+English subtitles are required for all films with dialogue unless English is the original language of the film.

 • In Silico International Competition of Experimental Films includes: